 In early fall, expect it to drop quite a few leaves.
 This is normal.
 You can help prevent the tree from losing too many leaves by misting it to increase humidity.
+If your home is as dry as mine in fall and winter, you'll probably want to use a room humidifier to raise the moisture around it.
 Also, don't be tempted to overwater a shedding plant, which makes the problem worse.

 Weeping fig is a long-lived house plant.
 Give it what it wants and you'll enjoy it for many, many years.